Submissions

 Studia Vernacula welcomes the submission of three types of manuscripts.

-Each paper should include a self-contained abstract of up to 150 words, summarizing the article’s main points plus 5–7 keywords.
-Please also add a short introduction of each of the authors (max 500 characters including spaces) with a photo.
+Each paper should include a self-contained abstract of up to 900–1050 characters including spaces, summarizing the article’s main points plus 5–7 keywords.
+Please also add a short introduction of each of the authors (max 500-900 characters including spaces) with a photo.

 The first category – Research Article – is the preferred type of submission.
 Studia Vernacula seeks to publish manuscripts based on original research.
 Specific relevance to the field of crafts studies is expected.
-Manuscripts should be about 5–10 pages in length, and should not exceed 22 pages (40,000 characters including spaces).
+Manuscripts should be about 30 000– 40 000 characters including spaces.
+Submissions undergo a double-blind peer review.

 Citations